美学

 dyeing

-La teinture à la réserve shibori d’Arimatsu, qui a plus de quatre siècles d’histoire, est une technique traditionnelle qui s’est transmise dans la région d’Arimatsu à proximité de la ville de Nagoya, dans la préfecture d’Aichi.
+- La teinture à la réserve shibori d’Arimatsu, qui a plus de quatre siècles d’histoire, est une technique traditionnelle qui s’est transmise dans la région d’Arimatsu à proximité de la ville de Nagoya, dans la préfecture d’Aichi.
 Tie-dyeing in Japan dates back to the Nara period (8th century), when kanoko techniques to create dappled patterns, like those found on young deer, reached Japan across the Silk Road from central Asia.
 Arimatsu tie-dyeing started about 400 years ago.
 The tradition began when Takeda Shōkurō tie-dyed long Japanese hand towels made from Mikawa Momen cotton.
 He started his new business and attracted customers who were traveling the Tōkaidō feudal highway, which passed through Arimatsu.
 As business flourished, so too grew the town of Arimatsu.
 In the mid-19th century, with the coming of the modern age, the highway trade fell off.
-Adopting some mechanical techniques to increase production, the local crafters increased the range of design possibilities by developing a number of innovations, including Arashi Shibori, which involved binding cloth wrapped around poles. https://tsugumono.jp/global/en/project/arimatsu/about.html
+Adopting some mechanical techniques to increase production, the local crafters increased the range of design possibilities by developing a number of innovations, including Arashi Shibori, which involved binding cloth wrapped around poles. https://tsugumono.jp/global/en/project/arimatsu/about.htmltextile

-(かすり)は、織物の技法の一つで、絣糸(かすりいと)、すなわち前もって染め分けた糸を経糸(たていと)、緯糸(よこいと、ぬきいと)、またはその両方に使用して織り上げ、文様を表すものである。「絣」は日本および琉球の織物を指す用語であるが、これに類した織技は東南アジアをはじめ世界各地にみられ、マレー語で「縛る、括る」を意味する「イカット」(ikat)という語で呼ばれている[1]絣(織絣)の技術はインドで生まれたとされ、タイカンボジアの絹絣[4]インドネシアベトナムなど東南アジアを経て日本には琉球経由で伝わった。日本では、法隆寺裂の中に「太子間道」「広東錦」と呼ばれる絹の経絣があるが、これは時代的にも孤立した存在で、江戸時代の絣と直接の関係はなく、大陸(中国)からの渡来裂とみられる。「かすり」の語の使用は江戸時代も後期になってからで、それ以前にこの種の織物を日本語で何と呼んでいたかはわかっていない[5]1800年頃、各藩で財政対策として専売制が採用されるなか久留米藩井上伝が掠れ模様の織り方を発見する(加寿利)。のち久留米絣として殖産奨励される。また伊予では鍵谷カナ伊予絣を独自に開発した[注釈 4]江戸時代後期には各地で様々な絣が織られ量産された。明治から1960年代頃まで、絣は普段着の和服用の反物として親しまれ、絣の産地には多くの織元が立ち並び毎年数百万反が生産された。第二次世界大戦中には女性の着物着用が禁止されたためもんぺとして仕立て直し着用された。しかしその後は洋装化が急速に進み、特に普段着としては和服が着られることがほとんどなくなったことから需要が激減、絣の生産量もわずかになった。Kasuri () is a Japanese word for fabric that has been woven with fibers dyed specifically to create patterns and images in the fabric.
+- 絣(かすり)は、織物の技法の一つで、絣糸(かすりいと)、すなわち前もって染め分けた糸を経糸(たていと)、緯糸(よこいと、ぬきいと)、またはその両方に使用して織り上げ、文様を表すものである。「絣」は日本および琉球の織物を指す用語であるが、これに類した織技は東南アジアをはじめ世界各地にみられ、マレー語で「縛る、括る」を意味する「イカット」(ikat)という語で呼ばれている[1]。絣(織絣)の技術はインドで生まれたとされ、タイやカンボジアの絹絣[4]、インドネシア、ベトナムなど東南アジアを経て日本には琉球経由で伝わった。日本では、法隆寺裂の中に「太子間道」「広東錦」と呼ばれる絹の経絣があるが、これは時代的にも孤立した存在で、江戸時代の絣と直接の関係はなく、大陸(中国)からの渡来裂とみられる。「かすり」の語の使用は江戸時代も後期になってからで、それ以前にこの種の織物を日本語で何と呼んでいたかはわかっていない[5]。1800年頃、各藩で財政対策として専売制が採用されるなか久留米藩の井上伝が掠れ模様の織り方を発見する(加寿利)。のち久留米絣として殖産奨励される。また伊予では鍵谷カナが伊予絣を独自に開発した[注釈 4]。江戸時代後期には各地で様々な絣が織られ量産された。明治から1960年代頃まで、絣は普段着の和服用の反物として親しまれ、絣の産地には多くの織元が立ち並び毎年数百万反が生産された。第二次世界大戦中には女性の着物着用が禁止されたためもんぺとして仕立て直し着用された。しかしその後は洋装化が急速に進み、特に普段着としては和服が着られることがほとんどなくなったことから需要が激減、絣の生産量もわずかになった。Kasuri (絣) is a Japanese word for fabric that has been woven with fibers dyed specifically to create patterns and images in the fabric.
 It is an ikat (resist-dyeing) technique.
 Ikat techniques were practiced in the Ryukyu Kingdom (modern-day Okinawa) in the 12th or 13th century,[3] and kasuri textiles were produced for export in the 14th century.
 After the invasion of the Ryukyu Kingdom in 1609, kasuri techniques entered southern Japan and had moved northwards to the Nara area of Honshu Island by 1750.
 A general increase in cotton production allowed farmers to weave and dye cotton textiles for their own use and for sale.
 As kasuri production continued to spread throughout the country,[4] some rural villages became "manufacturing centers".
 Individual families tied the skeins and wove the cloth, but the dyeing was usually done in community maintained dyeworks.[3]
 By 1850, kasuri was being produced in several areas, including the Kurume area of Kyushu Island, the Iyo area of Shikoku Island and Bingo and San-in on Honshu Island.
 Some sources claim that kasuri was invented by a young girl, Den Inoue (1788–1869).[5]
 Increases in production continued until the 1930s, when the national government diverted resources due to military expansion.
 By the last quarter of the 20th century, few people could afford the time necessary to dye and hand weave their own cloth.
 However, contemporary artisans continue to produce highly prized textiles using traditional methods.

 - sukumo leather

-• natural dye from fermented leaves of indigo - 蒅, produced in awa district of tokushima prefecture
+- natural dye from fermented leaves of indigo - 蒅, produced in awa district of tokushima prefecture

 その起源には、3つのルーツがあるといわれている。

-3. 明治に作り始めたという「男竹平柄」のうちわで、現在「丸亀うちわ」といえば、この「男竹平柄」が一般的である。
+- 明治に作り始めたという「男竹平柄」のうちわで、現在「丸亀うちわ」といえば、この「男竹平柄」が一般的である。

 Nanban art (南蛮美術) refers to Japanese art of the sixteenth and seventeenth centuries influenced by contact with the Nanban (南蛮) or 'Southern barbarians', traders and missionariesfrom Europe and specifically from Portugal.
 It is a Sino-Japanese word, Chinese Nánmán, originally referring to the peoples of South Asia and Southeast Asia.
 During the Nanban trade period, the word took on a new meaning when it came to designate the Portuguese, who first arrived in 1543, and later other Europeans.
 The term also refers to paintings Europeans brought to Japan.

-Nanban art developed after the first Portuguese ships arrived in Kyushu in 1543.
+- Nanban art developed after the first Portuguese ships arrived in Kyushu in 1543.
 While Christian iconsand other objects were produced, Nanban byōbu (南蛮屏風) or folding screens are particularly notable, with between 60 and 80 pairs surviving to this day[1].
 Another popular area within Nanban art was the depiction of foreign warriors.
 Artists of the Kanō school were joined by those of the Tosa school in combining foreign subject matter with Japanese styles of painting.
 Canons of western art of the period such as linear perspective and alternative materials and techniques appear to have had little lasting influence.
 The persecution and prohibition of Christianity from the end of the sixteenth century and the Tokugawa policy of sakoku that largely closed Japan to foreign contact from the 1630s saw the decline of Nanban art.

-While Japonism did not develop in the west until after the reopening of Japan in the 1850s and the 1860s, there is evidence of earlier Japanese influence in the art of Colonial Mexico, as Japanese crafts were traded through the Manila Galleons from Manila(Philippines) to Acapulco (Mexico) from 1565 to 1815.
+- While Japonism did not develop in the west until after the reopening of Japan in the 1850s and the 1860s, there is evidence of earlier Japanese influence in the art of Colonial Mexico, as Japanese crafts were traded through the Manila Galleons from Manila(Philippines) to Acapulco (Mexico) from 1565 to 1815.

-• http://www.jorgewelsh.com/publications/publication/category/specialized_books/nambanart_in_viceregal_mexico
+- http://www.jorgewelsh.com/publications/publication/category/specialized_books/nambanart_in_viceregal_mexico

 - works to be noted

-https://web-japan.org/niponica/pdf/niponica26/no26_en.pdf The earliest known gardens in Japan date back to the Asuka period (593–710) and the Nara period (710–794).
+- https://web-japan.org/niponica/pdf/niponica26/no26_en.pdf The earliest known gardens in Japan date back to the Asuka period (593–710) and the Nara period (710–794).
 In the Yamato area (former Nara Prefecture), imperial family and powerful clans created ocean scenes that featured large ponds dotted with islands and suhama (sandy beaches) on the shore.

-• Gardens of the Shinden-zukuri Style - The capital of Japan was moved from Nara to Kyoto in 794, and the Heian period (794–1185) began.
+- Gardens of the Shinden-zukuri Style - The capital of Japan was moved from Nara to Kyoto in 794, and the Heian period (794–1185) began.
 As a noble family, the Fujiwara clan, consolidated its grip on power, art and culture based on unique Japanese ideas developed.
 These aristocrats lived in luxurious mansions built in the style called shinden-zukuri.
 The gardens of that era were also magnificent.

-• Jodo Gardens - From the 10th through 11th centuries, Japan’s aristocracy became increasingly devout in its practice of Buddhism.
+- Jodo Gardens - From the 10th through 11th centuries, Japan’s aristocracy became increasingly devout in its practice of Buddhism.
 As the belief spread that the true teaching of Buddhism might disappear in due course, the gardens came to be modeled on images of jodo (pure land) as described in scripture and religious tracts.
 In this type of garden, the focal point is the pond, with an arched bridge reaching to a central island.
 Motsuji Temple Garden in Iwate Prefecture and Shiramizu Amidado in Fukushima Prefecture still demonstrate the atmosphere of Jodo gardens.

-• Gardens of the Zen Sect - The Kamakura period (1185–1333) that followed the Heian period saw the rise of a warrior class and the influence of a Buddhist sect called Zen, bringing about changes in the styles of residential buildings and garden creation.
+- Gardens of the Zen Sect - The Kamakura period (1185–1333) that followed the Heian period saw the rise of a warrior class and the influence of a Buddhist sect called Zen, bringing about changes in the styles of residential buildings and garden creation.

-• Tea Gardens - The tea garden, imbued with tranquil spirituality, was developed in conjunction with the tea culture that was perfected by Sen no Rikyu (1522–1591), a master of tea ceremony.
+- Tea Gardens - The tea garden, imbued with tranquil spirituality, was developed in conjunction with the tea culture that was perfected by Sen no Rikyu (1522–1591), a master of tea ceremony.

-• Kaiyu Style Gardens - The various forms taken by gardens over the centuries culminated in kaiyu style gardens in the Edo period (1603–1867).
+- Kaiyu Style Gardens - The various forms taken by gardens over the centuries culminated in kaiyu style gardens in the Edo period (1603–1867).
 Historic stones and tasteful trees were used to create miniature reproductions of famous scenes.

 Folklore